Using LoadUI Pro for load testing

 1.1.
 LoadTest Execution

-SoapUI allows you to run your LoadTest with as many Threads ("Virtual Users") as your hardware can manage, depending mainly on memory, CPU, target service response-time, etc. Set the desired value and start the LoadTest with the Run button at the top left in the LoadTest window.
+SoapUI allows you to run your LoadTest with as many threads (or virtual users) as your hardware can manage, depending mainly on memory, CPU, target service response-time, and other factors.
+Set the desired value and start the LoadTest with the Run button at the LoadTest editor toolbar.

 Depending on which limit and strategy has been selected, the LoadTest will run as configured until it terminates due to one of the following:

-If the limit is time-based, the Cancel Running option in the LoadTest Options dialog allows you to control if running threads should be allows to finish or should be canceled.
-In the same manor, the "Cancel Excessive" option controls if excessive threads should be cancelled when the thread-count decreases (for example when using the Burst Strategy).
+If the limit is time-based, the Cancel Running option in the LoadTest Options dialog allows you to control if running threads should be allowed to finish or should be cancelled.
+In the same manner, the "Cancel Excessive" option controls if excessive threads should be cancelled when the thread-count decreases (for example, when using the Burst Strategy).

-Multiple LoadTests can be executed in parallel to test more advanced scenarios, just open several windows at once and run them side-by-side.
-A sample scenario for this could be a recovery test consisting of a simple LoadTest generating baseline traffic and another LoadTest using the Burst Strategy which creates high traffic in Bursts; after each Burst the baseline LoadTest can assert that the system handles and recovers as required.
+Multiple LoadTests can be executed in parallel to test more advanced scenarios.
+Just open several windows at once and run them side-by-side.
+A sample scenario for this could be a recovery test consisting of a simple LoadTest generating baseline traffic and another LoadTest using the Burst Strategy which creates high traffic in Bursts; after each Burst the baseline LoadTest can check that the system handles and recovers as required.

 1.2.
 Statistics Collection